Add actions to a workflow

 When you want to use the action in the workflow again, choose Enable from the action menu.

-NOTE If you disable an action whose output is required as an input later in the workflow, the workflow will fail.
+If you disable an action whose output is required as an input later in the workflow, the workflow will fail.

-Deleting actions from a workflow
+Delete actions from a workflow

 Choose Delete from the action menu to delete an action from a workflow.

-NOTE Deleting an action from a workflow will also delete any changes made to the action settings.
+Deleting an action from a workflow will also delete any changes made to the action settings.

-Updating an action
+Update an action

 When features are added or changed in an update to a workflow plug-in, any existing workflow that uses this plug-in must also be updated (see Workflow Plug-ins for a list of workflow plug-in releases and links to their release notes).

 When an action displays an 'Update' banner, choose Update from the action menu to update the action.
+For step-by-step instructions, see this article.

-NOTE While many existing workflows may run 'as is' without updating (previous settings and preferences will be converted at runtime for compatibility with the new action), we strongly recommend updating existing workflows anytime updated workflow plug-ins are installed.
+While many existing workflows may run 'as is' without updating (previous settings and preferences will be converted at runtime for compatibility with the new action), we strongly recommend updating existing workflows anytime updated workflow plug-ins are installed.